Men’s Health Physiotherapy

 Fecal or Bowel Incontinence/ Frequency

-Difficulty to control bowel movements, causing feces leakage from rectum and it can be an occasional leakage of the stool to a loss of bowel control.
+Difficulty to control bowel movements, causing feces leakage from the rectum, and it can be an occasional leakage of the stool to a loss of bowel control.

 Less frequent and hard to pass stool.